 An Insider’s Guide to Six Flags Over Georgia

-Six Flags Theme Park is perfect for a good thrill ride or meeting Looney Toon characters, whatever suits your fancy.
+Six Flags Theme Park is perfect for a good thrill ride or meeting Looney Tunes characters, whatever suits your fancy.
 Here are our tips to beat the lines and save on tickets.

 Look over the park map: Make sure your family members are aware of the different areas of the park so no one gets separated.
 Have your kids circle what they wish to see and number from one to three for must-see items.
 This way everyone in the family can have a chance to ride their top three attractions.
 For older kids who may opt to ride on their own, designate a meeting spot and meeting time.